Updated 9am, 22/01/2021

-We’re keeping osteopathy, physiotherapy and essential remedial massage open
+We’re keeping essential massage, osteopathy, physiotherapy and outdoor fitness open

-You can still book osteopathy, physiotherapy and two types of remedial massage (essential sports massage and essential deep tissue massage) to your home for issues that can’t be managed with self-care.
+You can still book osteopathy, physiotherapy and five types of remedial massage (essential sports massage, essential deep tissue massage, reflexology, injury/pain management and pregnancy massage) to your home for health issues that can’t be managed with self-care.

-You can book as usual through the ‘essential treatments‘ section of the app and website, but note that before your booking your pro will direct message you with a few pre-screening questions for Covid-19 safety and to make sure a home visit is definitely right.
+You can book as usual through the ‘essential treatments‘ section of the app and website.
+After you book, your pro will direct message you with a few pre-screening questions for Covid-19 safety and to make sure a home visit is definitely right.
 If it’s not, they’ll advise what you can do instead and we’ll refund you in full.